httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 NOT send them if the client has not indicated support with `SETTINGS_HTTP_SERVER_CERT_AUTH`.

 A client MUST NOT send certificates to the server.
-The server SHOULD close the connection upon receipt of a SERVER_CERTIFICATE frame from a client.
+The server MUST close the connection upon receipt of a SERVER_CERTIFICATE frame from a client.

 ~~~ drawing